pneumacoin/pneumacoin.github.io/pneuma/PNEUMA Whitepaper-05.26.25.md

 - **Faith-Rooted**: Designed to serve ministries, not markets.
 A portion of each transaction is redirected to vetted Zambian-based ministries.

+PNEUMA is part of the broader **Project Pneuma infrastructure**, which includes the Vessel App, CIMCO (a public utility coin), and the future SODE governance token.
+PNEUMA itself is **not available for public trading** and is exclusively reserved as a **reward for verified ministry activity** documented through the Vessel App.

-The project is birthed out of **collaborative partnership between the United States and Zambia**, linking two parts of the global Church to fulfill the call of the Great Commission:
+The project is birthed out of the desire of Carrier Inspiration Ministries to strengthen the relationship in the church between the **United States and Zambia**, linking two parts of the global Church to fulfill the call of the Great Commission:

 > "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit..." — _Matthew 28:19–20_

 This token does not simply represent financial value — it represents **a breath of Kingdom purpose**.
 Every transaction is a movement of the Spirit, a ripple of obedience, and a small echo of the breath that brings life.

 ---
 ## 2. Purpose

 ### Mission Statement